Kyubiya/pio-switch-input/README.md

 Returns shortened value where the least significant bit is first marked pin.

-Push bitmask into txr to poll inputs.
+Push bitmask into TXF to poll inputs.

+See DMA branch for automated transfers.

 Switches on inputs are wired to ground.